Skip to main content

 Healthcare expenses have increased due to various causes – studies show that major contributing factors include administrative costs and costlier pricing of drugs and procedures.
 In addition, technological advances in health care mean more expensive diagnostic procedures and treatment plans that were not available before.
 Let’s dig a little deeper into each of these factors.

-- Merging of facilities and doctors: There has been a surge of mergers among medical facilities and doctors’ offices.
+There has been a surge of mergers among medical facilities and doctors’ offices.
 This gives more leverage when negotiating with insurers over reimbursement rates, resulting in higher costs for consumers as providers pass on their increased expenses to patients via higher copays or deductibles on services rendered within their networks.
 Higher consumer costs can add to financial and emotional stress, affecting workplace environment, productivity, and more.

-- Administrative costs on the rise: Another reason for rising healthcare costs is administrative overhead associated with managing claims processing and billing activities related to patient care services.
+Another reason for rising healthcare costs is administrative overhead associated with managing claims processing and billing activities related to patient care services.
 Insurance companies must pay fees associated with verifying eligibility, processing claims, collecting payments, etc. – all of which add up over time, resulting in them charging higher premiums.

-- Aging population: The US Census Bureau estimates that a whopping 21% of the population in the country will be 65-plus by the year 2030.
+The US Census Bureau estimates that a whopping 21% of the population in the country will be 65-plus by the year 2030.
 An aging population substantially impacts healthcare costs due to the rise in chronic – and expensive to manage and treat – illnesses like diabetes, heart disease, and cancer that necessitate ongoing medical care.
 Moreover, seniors usually need more health care services than those in younger age brackets, thus augmenting the total cost of care.

-How can organizations reduce their total healthcare costs?
+How can organizations reduce their healthcare costs?

 There’s no denying that organizations feel the pinch when providing health care for their employees.
-As a result, companies of all sizes must figure out ways to reduce their total health care outlays while still providing quality treatment for their teams.
-One solution is Advanced Primary Care (APC) as an addition to existing health benefits offerings.
+As a result, companies of all sizes must figure out ways to reduce their healthcare costs while still providing quality treatment for their teams.

 What is Advanced Primary Care (APC)?
 In short, APC is an innovative approach to primary care that focuses on helping organizations manage spend by removing barriers to primary care.